svapreddy/clearx/README.md

 ##### `store.get(path)`

-Returns the value at the provided path or undefined if property at the path does not exist.
+Returns the value at the provided path or undefined if the property at the path does not exist.

 ```javascript
 const DevToolsEnabled = store.get('settings.DevTools');